Channable

 • Don’t use extra white spaces

-If you are really interested in creating the perfect Google Shopping feed, you can check our blog about how to successfully advertise on Google Shopping.
+By the way, you can learn even more about creating the perfect Google Shopping feed in our article:How to successfully advertise on Google Shopping.

 5. Use performance data to exclude products and set up custom labels